kimai/kimai/UPGRADING.md

 ## [0.8](https://github.com/kevinpapst/kimai2/releases/tag/0.8) (unreleased)

+After you followed the normal update and database migration process (see above), you need to execute a bash command (see below)  and check if you want to apply changes to your `local.yaml`.

-There was a change introduced regarding the storage of the date-time objects in timesheet records.
+- There was a change introduced regarding the storage of the date-time objects in the database.
-Please read this [Pull request](https://github.com/kevinpapst/kimai2/pull/372) carefully before you follow the instructions to convert the timezones in your existing time records with `bin/console kimai:convert-timezone --help`.
+Please read this [pull request](https://github.com/kevinpapst/kimai2/pull/372) BEFORE you follow the instructions to convert the timezones in your existing time records with `bin/console kimai:convert-timezone`.

-If you don't do that, you will end up with wrong times in your database.
-Be especially careful, when you previously imported data from Kimai v1.
+Without that, you will end up with wrong times in your database.
+Be careful, when you previously imported data from Kimai v1.
+- A new boolean setting `kimai.timesheet.rules.allow_future_times` was introduced
+- Some new permissions need to be applied if you use custom rulesets: `view_export,create_export,edit_export_own_timesheet,edit_export_other_timesheet,system_information`

 ## [0.7](https://github.com/kevinpapst/kimai2/releases/tag/0.7) (2019-01-28)